MartinCespedes/Project_GameList/README.md

 Links to the deployed application and the GitHub repository.
 Use the Guide to Deploy with Heroku and MySQL Links to an external site.on The Full-Stack Blog if you need a reminder on how to deploy to Heroku.
 ```

+## Installation

+- git clone https gitHub Link (https://github.com/MartinCespedes/project-gamelist.git)

+##

+The packages required to run are:

+- bcrypt

+- connect-session-sequelize

+- dotenv

+- express

+- express-handlebars

+- express-session

+- mysql2

+- sequelize

+A database will need to be created first then seeded wih data.

 ## Developers

 - Sebastian Barrera (BARRERSE) [Link to Github](https://github.com/Barrerse)